 Like our own calendar the Maya marked dates for more extensive time from a fixed starting point.
 In our calendar it is the birthdate of Christ, for the Classic Maya the beginning of the present creation was 13th August, 3114 BC.

 Each great cycle lasted 5128 years and it repeated indefinitely.
 The first great cycle was to end on 21 December 2012.
-This led to the popular idea that the Maya prophesied the world was to end on that date.
+This led to the popular belief that the Maya prophesied the world was to end on that date.
 However, this is completely a modern invention, time was not lineal for the Maya, but cyclical and ever repeating.

 Now that you have a general idea of the Maya calendars, let us have a look at them in more detail.